-Domestic Violence Lawyer for Individuals Facing Criminal Charges in Hackensack, NJ
+New Jersey Domestic Violence Lawyer for Individuals Facing Kidnapping Charges

 In New Jersey, kidnapping is a serious offense that can be prosecuted as a crime of the first or second degree.
 In the most-severe cases, defendants can face 25 years to life in prison, with a mandatory 25-year sentence prior to becoming eligible for parole, and, in some instances, parole supervision for life.